-His current interests - apart from playing tennis and gym work-outs - include UK and world politics, history and Greek mythology.
+His current interests - apart from playing tennis, gym work-outs, table tennis and chess - include UK and world politics, history and Greek mythology.
 He reads Jeffrey Archer novels on plane rides, enjoys classic films, classic music and R&B.

 Modern dance links with sports movement.
 Prokofiev's Romeo and Juliet at Covent Garden is his favourite as the choreography, music, lighting, costumes and sets satisfies the senses.